-For more detail info about the packing list, please read our blog on “Packing List for Annapurna Circuit Trek”
+For more detailed info about the packing list, please read our blog on “Packing List for Annapurna Circuit Trek.”

 Difficulties During the Annapurna Circuit Trek Without A Guide

-One of the major problems with trekking without a guide is the lack of knowledge of where and when to acclimatize.
-This is the major reason for Altitude Sickness.
-Since you are trekking at high altitude, acclimatization is very important.
-Bring one of the high altitude treks, Annapurna circuit requires proper acclimatization.
-Hence, you need to prepare a proper itinerary with proper acclimatization days.
+One of the significant problems with trekking without a guide is the lack of knowledge of where and when to acclimatize.
+This is the primary reason for Altitude Sickness.
+Since you are trekking at a high altitude, acclimatization is essential.
+Bring one of the high-altitude treks; the Annapurna circuit requires proper acclimatization.
+Hence, it would help prepare a suitable itinerary with proper acclimatization days.

 Food and Accommodation

-While trekking Annapurna Circuit without a guide you will face difficulties regarding the management of food and accommodation.
+While trekking Annapurna Circuit without a guide, you will face difficulties managing food and accommodation.
 Having a guide would help you manage the food and accommodation beforehand.
 However, trekking solo without a guide means you will have to rush to manage your accommodations and food on your own.

 Knowing The Routes

 While trekking, maps come in handy every time.
 But when you are traveling alone, having a map is a must.
-Finding the right route through the twist and turn is challenging even when you have a map.
-Thus, it can be very hard to find the best trail.
+Finding the correct route through the twist and turns is challenging, even with a map.
+Thus, it can be tough to find the best trail.

 Carrying Your Luggage

-Finding the food and accommodation can be a challenging task but along with that, you will also have to carry your luggage.
+Finding the food and accommodation can be a challenging task, but you will also have to carry your luggage.
 Hence, you must carry light.

-Apart from other difficulties regarding the trek, the main question that comes to mind while trekking without a guide is “What to do in case of emergency?”.
+Apart from other difficulties regarding the Trek, the main question that comes to mind while trekking without a guide is “What to do in case of emergency?”.
 Anything can happen while trekking alone.
-Thus, you must take all the preventive measures.
+Thus, it would be best if you took all the preventive measures.

-Due to these Annapurna Circuit Trek difficulties, it is not recommended to trek solo in this trail.
-Furthermore, always find a group while trekking in some challenging part of the trail such as crossing Thorong La Pass.
+Due to these Annapurna Circuit Trek difficulties, it is not recommended to trek solo on this trail.
+Furthermore, always find a group while trekking in challenging trail parts, such as crossing Thorong La Pass.

-As mobile phones and other communication devices may not be accessible at a higher altitude, it might be a problem in emergency cases.
-Thus, you may be helpless in case of any natural hazards or health hazards.
+Mobile phones and other communication devices may not be accessible at a higher altitude, so that it might be a problem in emergency cases.
+Thus, you may be helpless in any natural hazards or health hazards.
 Hence, you must be mentally prepared to do this Trek without a guide.

 Preparation Required For Trekking Without A Guide

 Traveling without a guide in the Annapurna Circuit is not a simple task.
 It requires a lot of mental preparation.
-You need to prepare yourself mentally to handle any situation on your own without panicking.
+It would help if you prepared yourself mentally to handle any situation on your own without panicking.
 Therefore, be prepared mentally before leaving for the trip.

-Along with mental preparation, you need to be physically fit to complete the Annapurna Circuit Trek Distance.
+You need to be physically fit to complete the Annapurna Circuit Trek Distance with mental preparation.
 You need to walk for 5 to 6 hours per day on average.
 In addition to that, you will be carrying your luggage if you are trekking the circuit without a guide or a porter.

-As mentioned earlier, you will be walking for 5 to 6 hours a day with your backpack which is not a joke.
+You will be walking for 5 to 6 hours a day with your backpack, which is not a joke.
 Thus, you must have good stamina for this.
-So, before you hit the trail, prepare yourself on increasing the stamina by working out.
-You can do cardio training such as jumping, swimming, skipping, etc. which will greatly help you increase your stamina and prepare yourself for the trek.
+So, before you hit the trail, prepare yourself to increase your stamina by working out.
+You can do cardio training such as jumping, swimming, skipping, etc., which will significantly help you increase your stamina and prepare yourself for the Trek.